jalogut/magento2-deployer-plus/README.md

 ## Motivation

-This project has been created with the motivation to offer a common solution for fully-automated deployments on all versions of Magento 2.
+This project aims to offer a common solution for fully-automated deployments on all versions of Magento 2.
 This tool uses the well know [Deployer](https://deployer.org) and adds specific recipes for each Magento 2 version.

 ## Important Features